 The 7 National Parks In North Carolina That Every True North Carolinian Should Visit At Least Once

 From the Appalachian Trail in western North Carolina to the beautiful Cape Lookout National Seashore on the coast, the Tar Heel State is home to a variety of National Park units that every North Carolinian should visit at least once.
-From the most visited National Park in the country to the Appalachian Trail and more, check out seven must-see National Parks below — and then start planning some IRL visits this year!
+From the most-visited National Park in the country to the Blue Ridge Parkway and more, check out seven must-see National Parks below — and then start planning some visits this year!
 Which do you think is the best national park to visit in North Carolina?